k8snetworkplumbingwg/multus-cni/docs/how-to-use.md

 #### Install DRA driver

-The current example uses Nvidia DRA driver for networking.
+The current example uses NVIDIA DRA driver for networking.
 This DRA driver is not publicly available.
+An alternative to this DRA driver is available at [dra-example-driver](https://github.com/kubernetes-sigs/dra-example-driver).

-#### Create dynamic resource class with nvidia network DRA driver
+#### Create dynamic resource class with NVIDIA network DRA driver

 The `ResourceClass` defines the resource pool of `sf-pool-1`.